Tieton Arts & Humanities

 Total Media - Minimum: 2, Maximum: 20

-August 12th - October 8th, 2017 at the Mighty Tieton Warehouse in Tieton, WA.
+EXHIBITION: August 8 - October 11, 2020 at the Mighty Tieton Warehouse in Tieton, WA.

-$30 for first two submissions. $10 for each additional artwork.
+SUBMISSION FEES: $30 for first two submissions. $12 for each additional artwork.
 Minimum two submissions required.
 Submit only one JPEG per artwork.

-Submissions may be submitted through Monday, June 12th, 2017.
+DEADLINE: Submissions may be submitted through Thursday, June 11th, 2020.

-All sales will be handled through TA&H. A 40% commission will be charged.
-All pieces must remain up for the duration of the exhibition.
+SALES: All sales will be handled through TA&H. A 40% commission will be charged.
+All pieces MUST REMAIN up for the duration of the exhibition.
 TA&H reserves the right to sell accepted works online during the exhibition.
 Artists will be responsible for shipping sold artwork to the buyer.
 TA&H will send checks to the artist for the sale of their work - less any shipping and sale related fees - at the end of the exhibition.

 Presented by Tieton Arts & Humanities, a 501(c)(3) non-profit corporation.
 10x10x10xTieton is made possible through a gift from Doug and Laurie Kanyer.